Find Your Calling: Shunda Robinson Discusses Diversity, Equity and Inclusion at Auto Finance Summit 2020

-Among the leaders who attended Auto Finance Summit 2020, GM Financial's Shunda Robinson shared on the importance of finding your calling and focusing on diversity and inclusion in a global work environment.
+Among the leaders who attended Auto Finance Summit 2020, GM Financial's Shunda Robinson shared on the importance of finding your calling and focusing on diversity, equity and inclusion in a global work environment.

-Shunda, Global Vice President of Diversity & Inclusion, was one of three panelists invited to speak during a live session called Promoting Diversity & Inclusion through Empowerment & Equity.
+Shunda, Global Vice President of Diversity, Equity & Inclusion, was one of three panelists invited to speak during a live session called Promoting Diversity, Equity & Inclusion through Empowerment & Equity.
 The panel also included Ashley Brundage, VP of Diversity & Inclusion at PNC Bank, and Charita Henderson, VP of Leadership Development at Exeter Finance.

 Shunda’s work at GM Financial includes starting a global company mentoring program and founding a Diversity Council for team members and executives.
 Her accomplishments recently garnered national recognition as she was selected as one of the “Top 100 Under 50” by Diversity MBA Magazine.

-Shunda provided insight into what diversity and inclusion mean at GM Financial and detailed how we lead by example.
+Shunda provided insight into what diversity, equity and inclusion mean at GM Financial and detailed how we lead by example.
 She emphasized that we all have a part in this path toward a more accepting space that invites anyone and everyone to the table.

 Here are some highlights of the panel discussion: